firecmsco/firecms/README.md

 real time updates.

+## CMSApp level configuration

+The entry point for setting up a FireCMS app is the CMSApp, where you can define the following specs:

+  - `name`: Name of the app, displayed as the main title and in the tab title

+  - `navigation`: List of the views in the CMS.
+Each view relates to a collection in the root Firestore database.
+Each of the navigation entries in this field generates an entry in the main menu.

+  - `logo`: Logo to be displayed in the drawer of the CMS

+  - `authentication`: Do the users need to log in to access the CMS.
+          You can specify an Authenticator function to discriminate which users can access the CMS or not.
+          If not specified, authentication is enabled but no user restrictions apply

+  - `allowSkipLogin`: If authentication is enabled, allow the user to access the content without login.

+  - `additionalViews`: Custom additional views created by the developer, added to the main navigation

+  - `firebaseConfig`: Firebase configuration of the project.
+If you afe deploying the app to Firebase hosting, you don't need to specify this value

+  - `primaryColor`: Primary color of the theme of the CMS

+  - `secondaryColor`: Primary color of the theme of the CMS

+  - `fontFamily`: Font family string. e.g. '"Roboto", "Helvetica", "Arial", sans-serif'

+  - `toolbarExtraWidget`: A component that gets rendered on the upper side of the main toolbar

 ## Entities configuration

 The core of the CMS are entities, which are defined by an `EntitySchema`.
 In the